DCEM: A deep complementary energy method for solid mechanics: Result

 The energy form of the displacement solution based on the principle of minimum potential energy (DEM) is:

 where $L$ is the length of the cylinder.
 We substitute the displacement expressed as \Cref{eq:=0067F1=005F62=006746=004F4D=0079FB=0051FD=006570} into the potential, and obtain

-Remove the constant term $\alpha LM_{t}$, approximating $G\alpha^{2}/2$.
+The constant term $\alpha LM_{t}$ and $G\alpha^{2}/2$ are removed, because it does not affect the optimization results of $\psi$.
 The above optimization problem is transformed into:

 It is worth noting that the warping function $\psi$ will have an undetermined constant in the free torsion problem of the cylindrical rod.
-This undetermined constant is the displacement of the rigid body.
+This undetermined constant is the displacement of the rigid body and determined by the given boundary condition.
 If it involves strain and the derivative of the displacement function, this constant will not have an impact.

-The strong form of the PINNs stress function solution is (considering simply connected regions):
+In the other solution of stress, the strong form of the stress function solution is (considering simply connected regions):

 In the stress function solution, the $\alpha$ is unknown in advance, so it cannot be solved directly.
 Here, the pre-assumption method is used, assuming $C_{1}=-2G\alpha$, to solve:

 The solution result is recorded as $\phi_{1}$, and $\phi_{1}$ is brought into the torque formula $M_{1}=2\int_{\Omega}\phi_{1}d\Omega$ to correct